AgrospAI/ocean-algo/csv-pdf-report/README.md

 ## Output

 The algorithm generates:
-1. A comprehensive PDF report in the `report_outputs` directory
+1. A comprehensive PDF report in the `temp_report.pdf` directory
 2. Individual visualization files for each analysis
 3. Statistical summaries and anomaly reports